esp8266/Arduino/doc/reference.md

 Note that some boards and modules (ESP-12ED, NodeMCU 1.0) also break out pins 9 and 11.
 These may be used as IO if flash chip works in DIO mode (as opposed to QIO, which is the default one).

+Pin interrupts are supported through `attachInterrupt`, `detachInterrupt` functions.
+Interrupts may be attached to any GPIO pin, except GPIO16.
+Standard Arduino interrupt types are supported: `CHANGE`, `RISING`, `FALLING`.

 ## Analog input

 ESP8266 has a single ADC channel available to users.
 It may be used either to read voltage at ADC pin, or to read module supply voltage (VCC).